Ashrick12/Ashrick12/README.md

 # Hello, I'm Ashrick12! 👋

 ## About Me
 I'm a Python programmer with a passion for creating meaningful and useful applications.
-I'm currently expanding my skill set to include HTML, Flask/Django, Javascript, and CSS.
+I also know HTML and I'm currently expanding my skill set to include Flask/Django, Javascript, and CSS.

 ## Skills
 - **Python**
+- **HTML**

 ## Projects
 Here are some of the projects that I've worked on: